 - 15 lectures divided into 4 separate modules

-- Hands-on sessions allow practical exposure to relevant topics
+- Hands-on demonstrations allow practical exposure to relevant topics

 - Case studies place theory into real-life clinical scenarios